pixel

 Federal and State Tax-Free Qualified Withdrawals:

-When your child is ready for college, you can withdraw the money from your Achieve Montana account free from federal and Montana state income taxes if the money is used to pay for qualified higher education expenses.1
+When your child is ready for college, you can withdraw the money from your Achieve Montana account free from federal and Montana state income taxes if the money is used to pay for qualified higher education Expenses.1

 Gift and Estate Tax Benefits: